-- (2) An employee may only be transferred if the employee is suitably qualified, as envisaged in section 20(3) to (5) of the Employment Equity Act for the intended position upon transfer. - (3) An employee may only be transferred- - (a) if the employee requests or consents to the transfer; or - (b) in the absence of consent, if the transfer is fair taking account- - (i) the operational requirements of the affected institutions; and - (ii) representations of the employee. - (4) If an employee is transferred within an institution, or from one national or provincial institution to another national or provincial institution- - (a) the transfer does not interrupt the employee's continuity of employment; - (b) the employee may not upon the transfer suffer any reduction in remuneration, unless the employee consents. - (5)(a) If an employee is transferred between a national or provincial institution an a municipal institution or from one municipal institution to another municipal institution, the conditions of service of the employee upon the transfer are as agreed between the executive authorities of transferring and recipient institutions. - (b) Unless the employee consents, those conditions of service may on the whole not be less favourable than those on which the employee was employed immediately before the transfer. - (6) An employee may only be transferred to a position- - (a) at level which is prescribed to be equivalent to the employee's level before the transfer; - (b) if the employee consents, at a level lower than the level which is prescribed to be equivalent to the employee's level before the transfer, but subject to subsection (4)(b) or (5)(b). - (7) Any employee of an institution may be- - (a) transferred within that institution, by the relevant authority; - (b) transferred to another institution by the relevant authorities of the transferring and recipient institutions; - (c) transferred to another institution, by the Minister, after consultation with the executive authorities of the affected institutions. - (8) An employee may only be transferred by the Minister in terms of subsection (7)(c) from or to a provincial or municipal institution with the concurrence of the executive authority of that institution.
+(a) if the employee requests or consents to the transfer; or(b) in the absence of consent, if the transfer is fair taking into account-

+(3) An employee may only be transferred-

+- (i) the operational requirements of the affected institutions, including whether the secondment of the employee would address such requirements; and - (ii) the representations of the employee. - (4) If an employee is transferred within an institution, or from one national or provincial institution to another national or provincial institution- - (a) the transfer does not interrupt the employee's continuity of employment; and - (b) the employee may not upon the transfer suffer any reduction in remuneration, unless the employee consents. - (5) (a) If an employee is transferred between a national or provincial institution and 10 a municipal institution or from one municipal institution to another municipal institution, the conditions of service of the employee upon the transfer are as agreed between the executive authorities of transferring and recipient institutions. - (b) Unless the employee consents, those conditions of service may not be less favourable than those on which the employee was employed immediately before the 15 transfer. - (6) An employee may only be transferred to a position- - (a) at a level which is prescribed to be equivalent to the employee's level before the transfer: - (b) if the employee consents to a level lower than the level which is prescribed to 20 be equivalent to the employee's level before the transfer, but subject to subsection (4)(b) or (5)(b). - (7) Any employee of an institution may be transferred- - (a) within that institution, by the relevant authority; - (b) to another institution by the relevant authorities of the transferring and 25 recipient institutions; - (c) to another institution, by the Minister, after consultation with the executive authorities of the affected institutions. - (8) An employee may only be transferred by the Minister in terms of subsection (7)(c) from or to a provincial or municipal institution with the concurrence of the executive 30 authority of that institution. - (9) If any investigation or procedure is pending or incomplete against an employee on grounds of misconduct, ill-health or poor performance, the employee may not be transferred. - (10) When the transfer of an employee is contemplated, the transferring institution 35 must disclose in writing to the recipient institution the details contemplated in section 39(1).